Frameworks Javascript Tutorials

 </div>

-Finally to use our speakers-component, we need to tell the main app-component about it and do some other setup work.
+Finally, to use our speakers component, we need to tell the main app component about it and do some other setup work.
 Let’s make sure the HTTP service and speaker services are available throughout our application and easily injectable.

-Do that by modifying main.ts as so
+Do that by modifying main.ts so

 import {